Hidden Convexity in the l0 Pseudonorm: One-sided linear couplings

+Now, we introduce one-sided linear couplings, and we show that they induce conjugacies that share nice properties with the classic Fenchel conjugacy.
+In what follows, we let $\PRIMAL$ and $\DUAL$ be two paired vector spaces, $\UNCERTAIN$ be a set and \( \theta: \UNCERTAIN \to \PRIMAL \) be a mapping.

-\end{definition} Notice that, in a one-sided linear coupling, the second set posesses a linear structure (and is even paired with a vector space by means of a bilinear form), whereas the first set is not required to carry any structure.
+\begin{definition} We define the \emph{one-sided linear coupling} $\coupling_{\theta}$ between the set~$\UNCERTAIN$ and the vector space~$\DUAL$ by\footnote{ In a one-sided linear coupling, the second set~$\DUAL$ possesses a linear structure (and is even paired with a vector space by means of a bilinear form), whereas the first set~$\UNCERTAIN$ is not required to carry any structure.}